What are Sun Superdays 2023 and how do they work? Tips and tricks to get ahead!

 - On the day collecting starts, buy The Sun newspaper (physical copy) and input the unique code to the Sun Savers mobile phone app or Sun Savers website.
 The code is inside the paper, labelled as Sun Savers code.
 I personally prefer to use the app, as you can scan the code rather than type it in.

 - Make sure you input each code in.
 You can do them in a batch, or one each day, but make sure you do this before the day the booking opens, as there are often issues with the site/app due to high traffic.
+If you are inputting codes on the booking day, make sure you do so early in the morning.

 Are Sun Superdays tickets really free?